AmelieNgo-research/Rmutaphy/README.md

 MutaPhy is designed to study genotype–phenotype associations in a phylogenetic framework.
 The method detects clades significantly enriched for a binary phenotype and identifies candidate mutations that may underlie this association using permutation-based statistical tests and ancestral sequence reconstruction.

+Importantly, MutaPhy can be used to guide downstream association analyses by restricting the search space to a subset of candidate mutations supported by the phylogeny.
+This reduces the multiple testing and helps limit false positive findings when applying classical association tests.

 ## Simulations
 Folder: `analysis/`
 Functions: `analysis/simulation/evaluation/functions.R`